causemx/leader_followee_swarm/README.md

 # Swarm control framework for leader-followee architecture

 ## Prerequisites
+Check the ModemManager is active?
+If yes, stop it and disable or remove it.

 ```bash
 # Remove the modemmanager, it will takeover serial port
 sudo apt purge modemmanager